(c) A Marcy Goldman, BetterBaking.Com Original Recipe

 New Way Famous Potato Latkes

+This recipe has over 29,100 downloads and still goingf!
 From the new chapter in my cookbook, The 10th Anniversary Edition of A Treasury of Jewish Holiday Baking, my world famous potato pancakes or latkes.
 Can you improve on tradition?
-Always.
+Yes!
 So, how does a baker cook up the best latkes?
-Simply put, bakers are the smartest folks I know.
-How do you describe these exceptional potato pancakes?
-Perfection.
 You barely parboil the potatoes according to the special, precise method.
 Then grate them and fry up the lightest, crispiest and fastest potato pancakes you ever had.
 Once you make them this way, you will never go back to the classic, bubbie style which calls for raw potatoes.....unless you need a break from paradise.
 If you thought my world famous Matzoh Buttercrunch was good, you ain't tasted nuttin' yet.
 These fry up triple quick, they are crisp, lighter, (not heavy), far less work, the batter also lasts three days (without turning black and watery).
 Not one person who has made these has ever returned to the tried and true - even the households that threaten a latke strike if 'new' potato pancakes ever were tried.
 Don't forget to check out Getting Rid of Oil from Latke Fryingpotatoes.

 5 or 6 medium to large red-skinned potatoes un-peeled (1 1/2 to 1 3/4 pounds)